 You tell about the little “fuss” you had with your mother when a teacher told you “platano” was “banana”, but your mother still wanted you to use the first.
 Do you ever feel compelled to say platano still today?
 Or now just bananas exist in your diet?

-Ha, well, I still eat bananas, and relative of the position where I call them bananas or platano.
-But what I want to say by using the story of the banana, is that changing culture means also changing language and I think this creates tension in the mind.
-My mother tongue, Tamzight, had to face stiff competition from Dutch.
+Ha, well, I still eat bananas and relative of the position where I call them bananas or platano.
+But what I want to say by using the story of the banana, is that changing culture means also changing the language, and I think this creates tension in the mind.
+My mother tongue, Tamazight, had to face stiff competition from Dutch.
 This experience stayed with me, to this day.